Astro-Sean/autophot/README.md

 which solve-field
 ```

-It should be something similar to /usr/local/Cellar/astrometry-net/0.85_1 (without solve-field at the end).
-We then move our data folder to this directory:
+It should be something similar to /usr/local/Cellar/astrometry-net/0.85_1/solve-field (although maybe not exactly).
+Move our data folder to this directory using:

 ```bash
 cd ../